 Based on the work of Paul Bambrick-Santoyo, Observation and Feedback provides a framework for developing teachers on a clear and research-based progression of action steps.
 This includes how to identify the highest leverage action steps for teachers, how to give effective feedback, and how to lead effective coaching conversations, resulting in a dramatic impact on student learning.

-For more information on Texas Instructional Leadership, please click on the links below:
+For more information on Texas Instructional Leadership, please click on the link below: